PWRcoin/PWRcoinClassic/README.md

   * Follow us on Twitter at https://twitter.com/pwr_coin
   * Follow us on Google Plus at https://plus.google.com/u/0/b/111766350022342218047/111766350022342218047
   * Follow us on YouTube at https://www.youtube.com/channel/UCVb0ZIaNjIjZc6HLE0RwVlg
-  * Join our Discord channel at at https://discord.gg/8jhcqqs
+  * Join our Discord channel at https://discord.gg/8jhcqqs

 **Current tasks that are being worked on include:**